jsdelivrbot/openarch-d8/README.md

 ## OPEN Architecture

-This is the source code for OPEN Architecture's official website built with drupal 8, Gulp and Sass.
+This is the source code for OPEN Architecture's website built with drupal 8, Gulp and Sass.
 Designed and developed in collaboration with OPEN Architecture.
 Site is currently in development.
 You can find old site where the new site will be soon -> [here](http://www.openarch.com)

 #### Dependancies